Case Study· 10 min read· Updated April 8, 2026

 Conversion rate lift

 How Ijjad rebuilt a Jeddah e-commerce store that went from near-zero sales to 200+ monthly orders.
-Mada integration, Arabic UX, 340% conversion rate increase.
+Mada integration, mobile-first UX, 340% conversion rate increase.

 Project Snapshot